10allday/Drustcraft-Engine/CONTRIBUTING.md

   - Use the MySQL database for storage.
 Player/server do not carry across servers with BungeeCord

+  - Keep code modular and in a seperate file.
+This makes it easier to update and isolate issues

   - Make sure to comment your code where possible.